 5. Contributes to the recruitment effort by assisting in the creation and development of web sites and electronic presentations for prospective students, in coordination with other members of Enrollment Management and Services.

 6. Provides and analyzes information for management purposes by producing reports as needed utilizing familiarity with student databases and using query tools.

 7. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President and Director of Admissions.
+8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Admissions.

-9. Contributes to the success of the Office of Admissions by advising and assisting the Assistant Vice President and Director of Admissions in all aspects relating to the recruitment and admission of undergraduate students and by performing other duties as assigned.
+9. Contributes to the success of the Office of Admissions by advising and assisting the Director of Admissions in all aspects relating to the recruitment and admission of undergraduate students and by performing other duties as assigned.

-The Assistant Director of Admissions - Freshman Coordinator is supervised by the Assistant Vice President and Director of Admissions and supervises admission counselors, regional admission counselors, diversity outreach and recruitment admission counselors, graduate assistant(s), and student employees involved with the recruitment program.
+The Assistant Director of Admissions - Freshman Coordinator is supervised by the Director of Admissions and supervises admission counselors, regional admission counselors, diversity outreach and recruitment admission counselors, graduate assistant(s), and student employees involved with the recruitment program.

 OFFICE OF HUMAN RESOURCES

 JOB FAMILY 4